General Education Writing Courses

 Because what constitutes good writing is situational and determined to a great extent by disciplinary norms, we have not presented a universal rubric to be applied across contexts and departments.
 However, in the section that follows we present a set of activities and approaches to the teaching of writing that can reinforce and extend the writing skills students learn.

-Furthermore, the CSU has designated writing instruction as an all-campus responsibility.
-As stated in A Review of the CSU Graduation Writing Assessment Requirement (GWAR) in 2002, “From its inception, GWAR has involved faculty from disciplines across the curriculum in the development and assessment of good writing skills” (28).
+The CSU has designated writing instruction as an all-campus responsibility.
 There are a number of ways faculty from a wide variety of disciplines can contribute to upper division writing instruction and to reinforce the writing practices featured in lower division writing courses.
-The following is a list of some activities to consider (footnote):
+The following is a list of some activities to consider:

 - Help students learn about the expectations of readers in your field.